-The use of discovery in eminent domain proceedings has not kept pace with its use generally in other civil proceedings.
-Prior to the August 1961 decision of the California Supreme Court in Greyhound Corp. v.
-Superior Court, this was in part attributable to such decisions as Rust v.
-Roberts?
-These decisions severely limited the extent to which the opinion of an expert could be discovered in an eminent domain case.
-They made discovery ineffective in eminent domain litigation because the principal issue involved in such cases-the value of the property taken or damaged-is a matter of expert opinion.
-The extent to which the Greyhound case has made the opinion of the expert in an eminent domain case discoverable is not clear, although in that case the Supreme Court cited Grand Lake Drive-In v.
-Superior Court3 (holding that an expert's opinion may be discovered) with approval and criticized Rust v.
-Roberts.5
+Nonetheless, the use of discovery in eminent domain proceedings has not kept pace with its use generally in other civil proceedings.
+Until recently, this was in part attributable to decisions which severely limited the extent to which the opinion of an expert, and the data upon which the opinion was based, could be discovered in an eminent domain case.
+These decisions made discovery ineffective in eminent domain litigation because the principal issue involved in such cases-the value of the property taken or damaged-is a matter of expert opinion.
+It is now clear, however, that the opinion of the expert and the pertinent valuation data in an eminent domain case are discoverable.